-In the Host Community Agreement between Durham Region and Clarington, Section 6.1: "Durham shall continue to implement and support an aggressive residual waste diversion and recycling program to achieve and/or exceed a 70% diversion recycling rate for the entire Region".
+In the Host Community Agreement between Durham Region and Clarington, Section 6.1: "Durham shall continue to implement and support an aggressive residual waste diversion and

 Durham has not maximized Waste Reduction and Diversion opportunities and should do so before proceeding to expand capacity.
 (As at 2022 Durham's RPRA Diversion Rate was 62% which includes credit for bottom ash, grass cycling and back yard composting).